wangruinju/NYC_airport_market_share/README.md

 ## Passenger Traffic
 <img src = https://github.com/wangruinju/NYC_airport_market_share/blob/master/images/Dashboard%201.png width="900">

+Some brieft conclusions from the dashboard above:

+1. Taxi Business by Year: we can see the passenger traffic keeps growing until 2015.
+There is a big drop because we could not estimate the accurate number of passenger who took green taxi at 2016.

+2. Taxi Business by Month: it is reasonable that we can show the total number of passenger traffic monthly.
+It is interesting to see the passenger traffic fluctuate from Jan to Dec.
+The peak takes place at early summer.
+This is when the tourism of New York city gets popular.
+Futher exploration may be combined with tourism and weather data.

+3. Taxi Business at Airport: still we use the monthly statistics to check taxi activity at these three airports.
+The passenger traffic at the airport actually reflect some insights of the market shares.
+However, it is not reasonable to see the low percentile of Newark Airport.
+One possible reason is that people who live in New Jersey might come to Newark first.
+In that case, we could not have the data to justify the market share of Newark.

+Also, the international airlines might be another problem for analyzing the market share.
+For example, La Guardia Airport does not have a lot of international services.
+Further exploration may be combined with flight data from 4 big airlines: AA, UA, Southwest and Delta.

+Lastly,

 ## Question 2: Correlate Taxi Trips to Property Prices
 Applying the taxi data, we can create heat maps of taxi acitivity to help in pricing commericial/multi-family property.